 Two entries per lot per breed allowed.
 All rabbits should have a permanent ear number for identification purposes.
 A sturdy shipping crate shall be used for transporting animals to and from the show.
+Grand Champion 40 points

 Reserved Grand Champion 20 points